vectorgrp/sil-kit/docs/api/lin.rst

 .. admonition:: Note

-    The end of frame timestamp is only valid when using the VIBE NetworkSimulator.
+    The end of frame timestamp is only valid when using the detailed simulation.

 Receiving Data from a Slave
 ___________________________